14 Outdoor Lighting Trends for 2018

 We are seeing a new trend of beautiful siding lights that serve both as accents and for better visibility at night.
 Typically, these new wall lights are covered in panels (which can be painted the same shade as the siding to really blend in), and the light is angled down instead of up, to better highlight the landscape and nearby paths.

 Solar lights, particularly solar LEDs (which require less energy) are popular for outdoor lighting makeovers.
-The big benefit of these lights is that they don’t require complex wiring and tricky installation.
+The big benefit of outdoor solar patio lights is that they don’t require complex wiring and tricky installation.
 However, they are best used as markers and accent lighting, since they don’t produce very bright light.

 These bright LED lights are usually tubes or short LED arrays that you can install around steps and garden paths.
 We find homeowners choosing these lights more regularly because they are a great safety feature and LED lights are particularly well-suited to these illumination tasks, with their small size and longevity.